marciliocavalcanti1/behind-the-code/README.md

 # Bluwitter
 Aplicação que simula a timeline do Twitter, permitindo publicar posts e interagir.
+Integração com a API do Github, permitindo que o usuário crie uma conta a partir do Login do Github.

 ## Tecnologias utilizadas no back-end:
 - Java